 Assess the situation.
 Remove anyone from immediate danger; close all doors and windows.
 Announce FIRE so all occupants can hear you.
 Dial "22" from the nearest phone.
-Give the operator the exact location and area of the fire, i.e., (in the classroom).
+Give the operator the exact location and area of the fire.
 Extinguish and contain the fire, if possible.
 Use nearest exit from the building.
-Wait for all clear from fire department before re-entering the building.
+Wait for all clear from fire department before reentering the building.